Scaling Methods for Stochastic Chemical Reaction Networks: Mathematical Models of CRNs

-Early mathematical models of CRNs are continuous models with state space $\R_+^n$.
-They have been used in chemical physics to describe the time evolution of {\em concentrations} of the $n$ chemical species in a large volume, instead of the vector of the number of copies.
-The process is a deterministic dynamical system in $\R_+^n$, $(x(t)){=}(x_i(t))$ expressed as the solution of the following set of Ordinary Differential Equations (ODEs),

-with also a polynomial dependence of the state variable.
-This is the original {\em law of mass action} in fact, see the historical reference~\citet{guldberg1864studies}.
-See Relation~\ref{DetSec}.
-It should be noted that, due to a possible lack of a global Lipschitz property, a solution of ODE~\eqref{DetSec} may also blow-up, and be defined on a finite time interval only.

-A striking and impressive result in this context is the {\em Deficiency Zero Theorem}.
-See Section~\ref{LitSec} of the Appendix.

-\section{Filonov's Stability Criterion}
+\subsection{Filonov's Stability Criterion}

 In this section we formulate a criterion, due to Filonov~\cite{Filonov1989}, of positive recurrence for continuous time Markov processes associated to CRNs.
-It is an extension of the classical Lyapounov criterion, see Corollary~\ref{ClasCrit}.
-Our experience is that it is really useful in the context of CRNs and more practical than the classical criterion.

-\begin{definition} An energy function $f$ on ${\cal E}_0$ is a non-negative function such that, for all $K{>}0$, the set $\{x{\in}{\cal E}_0: f(x){\le}K\}$ is finite. \end{definition} By convention the value of an energy function at the point at infinity $\dag$ is ${+}\infty$.
-The classical energy functions used in a CRN framework can be linear functions or an entropy function, for $x{=}(x_i)$,
+It is an extension of the classical Lyapunov criterion, see Proposition~8.14 of~\citet{Robert}.
+In our experience, it turns out to be very useful in the context of CRNs.
+See Theorem~8.6 of~\cite{Robert}. \begin{definition} An energy function $f$ on ${\cal E}_0$ is a non-negative function such that, for all $K{>}0$, the set $\{x{\in}{\cal E}_0: f(x){\le}K\}$ is finite. \end{definition}